-If you’re investing in rehab properties in the Detroit area then make sure you read this blog post because it will give you the top 6 things you need to know about rehabbing an investment property in Detroit…
+If you’re investing in rehab properties in the Southeast Michigan area then make sure you read this blog post because it will give you the top 6 things you need to know about rehabbing an investment property in Southeast Michigan…

 Rehabbing investment properties can be fun and can make you a lot of money.
 But don’t go into it uninformed!
 Just because the people on those rehabbing shows on TV are doing well doesn’t mean you will automatically cash in big time.

-Make sure you know these top 6 things you need to know about rehabbing an investment property in Detroit.
+Make sure you know these top 6 things you need to know about rehabbing an investment property in Southeast Michigan.

-Top 6 Things You Need To Know About Rehabbing An Investment Property In Detroit
+Top 6 Things You Need To Know About Rehabbing An Investment Property In Southeast Michigan

 #1.
 Not Like TV